Legal Alcohol Testing

 We provide the fastest, most cost-effective legal alcohol testing

-Hair alcohol testing explained
+Body hair alcohol testing

-We understand alcohol testing
+Breath alcohol testing

-Blood analysis: liver function test (LFT)
+Liver function test (LFT)

 A liver function test will test for liver enzymes in the blood, which strongly indicate damage to the liver.

 Carbohydrate deficient transferrin (CDT) analysis

 A carbohydrate deficient transferrin test is widely used as a measure of chronic moderate-to-heavy alcohol consumption.
 A simple blood sample will provide information to determine whether alcohol has been chronically abused in the preceding 4 weeks.
 In cases of chronic alcohol abuse, the CDT value will become elevated to a value outside of the normal range.

 Paired with increased LFT values, and elevated EtG and FAEE results, the evidence will provide conclusive support for chronic alcohol abuse, or indeed abstinence if the results are within the normal range.

 Mean corpuscular volume (MCV) test